azukiapp/azk/README.md

 Check our [Contributing Guide](CONTRIBUTING.md) for instructions on how to help the project!

-Share the love and star us here in Github.
+Share the love and star us here in Github!

 ## License